Accessory Dwelling Unit (Casita) Permit — Tucson, Arizona · Requirements sheet

 - A cool/high-albedo roof (>60 SRI or equivalent per the ICC Green Construction Code) is mandatory for any newly built casita structure, and no off-street parking needs to be provided for it.

-- The City's Casita Model Plan Library and 'Casitas in Tucson' regulations page (casitas-in-tucson-cotgis.hub.arcgis.com) are hosted on a JavaScript-rendered ArcGIS Hub site; the specific numeric standards were successfully retrieved by rendering the page (Playwright) and are independently corroborated by the governing Tucson Unified Development Code (UDC) Section 6.6.3, Residential Uses, hosted by American Legal Publishing — the UDC is the controlling legal text and was used as the primary source for the standards above.
+- The City's Casita Model Plan Library and 'Casitas in Tucson' regulations page (casitas-in-tucson-cotgis.hub.arcgis.com) are hosted on a JavaScript-rendered ArcGIS Hub site; the specific numeric standards were successfully retrieved by rendering the page (a scripted browser) and are independently corroborated by the governing Tucson Unified Development Code (UDC) Section 6.6.3, Residential Uses, hosted by American Legal Publishing — the UDC is the controlling legal text and was used as the primary source for the standards above.

 Frequently asked questions